 We are so lucky to have museums keeping our stories and artefacts of the past.

 Visitors to my house say my place looks like a museum - I love displaying my old collections.
 This gorgeous picture cost a whole $1 at a vintage fair - I've continued the mauve theme as it complements the green and mauve tones in the background of the picture.
 These roses are fake - but pretty good, eh?
 Garage sale dust collectors - I just washed them and put them in the sun.

 I'm enjoying taking photographs of all the beauty I see every day.
 It's like a gratefulness journal of appreciation.

-I've cleaned up the image and prepared one in colour and one in sepia.
-You can click on the image, then right click and choose 'Save image as', then rename your images.
-These images will only be available free for a month, then I will be saving them for my Etsy shop which has been in the pipeline for a long time.
+These images will be available on my Etsy shop when it's up.
 I am currently preparing images from my own collections to sell, and I hope it will not be too long before I take the courage to open shop!
-(Please don't pin these two images to any other social media.)

 See you later; I'm off to see what's on display at Wen's blog.